ysmood/nokit/readme.md

         	stats: fs.Stats

         	# Alter it to control the left drives dynamically.
-        	tasks: [Function]
+        	drives: [Function]

         	# All the globbed files.
         	list: Array

+        	driveList: Array

         	# The opts you passed to "kit.warp", it will be extended.
-        	# Extra properties: { driveList, taskList }
         	opts: Object
         }
         ```

-        The handler can have a `isReader` property, which will make the handler
+        The drive can have a `isReader` property, which will make the drive
         override the default file reader.

-        The handler can have a `isWriter` property, which will make the handler
+        The drive can have a `isWriter` property, which will make the drive
         override the default file writer.
         The writer can have a `onEnd` function, which will be called after the
         whole warp ended.